AimandShoot/381F-project-group1/README.md

 * 3. views/login.ejs

-  * Provides the login page UI, allowing users to authenticate and access the system.<br>
+  * Provides the login page UI, allowing users to authenticate and access the system.

 * 4. views/register.ejs

-  * Enables new users to register by providing a username and password.<br>
+  * Enables new users to register by providing a username and password.

 * 5. views/transactions.ejs